-Think of all the ways we as parents try to broaden our kids’ horizons when we’re able to.
+Think of all the ways we as parents and guardians try to broaden our kids’ horizons when we’re able to.
 We might:

-- We sign them up for sports so they stay healthy with exercise and learn the importance of discipline and teamwork.
+- sign them up for sports so they stay healthy with exercise and learn the importance of discipline and teamwork.

-- We send them to summer camps to commune with nature instead of screens.
+- send them to summer camps to commune with nature instead of screens.

-- We insist they take music lessons to help their brains work in creative and mathematical ways.
+- insist they take music lessons or join band to help their brains work in creative and mathematical ways.

-- We might bring them to church to cultivate a sense of spirituality.
+- bring them to church to cultivate a sense of spirituality.

-- We enroll them in art or dance or drama classes to spark their imaginations.
+- enroll them in art or dance or drama classes to spark their imaginations.

-- We encourage them to join clubs or student government so they can learn to work within a community to get things done.
+- encourage them to join clubs or student government so they can learn to work within a community to get things done.

 - even get tutors or test prep courses or older siblings to help them better grasp their schoolwork and master their educational demands.

-But there’s one key area of our kids’ development that we, as parents, consistently ignore: their relational education.
+But there’s one key area of our kids’ development that we, as parents and guardians, consistently ignore: their relational education.

 “My daughter went under protest; I told her she had to try it once.
 Now she wants to come every time!”

 — Parent of a 7th grade participant

 Interpersonal relationships, intimacy and sexuality will eventually impact our children’s personalities, drive many of their actions, often lead to great joy, and sometimes cause great pain.
 After all, intimate relationships at any stage of life can involve emotional pitfalls and physical risks.
 Our child may never master an instrument, become a star athlete, or ace the SATs, but they will most likely eventually have partnered sex.
 And probably sooner than we’d expect or prefer.

-Yet we as parents rarely give our kids extra tools to help them better navigate this realm.
+Yet we as parents and caregivers rarely give our kids extra tools to help them better navigate this realm.
 We often just leave it to fate and hope they don’t get hurt…or hurt someone else.

 “My daughter came away with exactly the message promised by the Butterfly Academy’s Period Party workshop: ‘I’ve got this, I know what to do, and it’s kind of cool that I get periods, it’s something awesome my body does.’
 So yay!”